-The Honorable County Legislature County Executive and County Comptroller County of Erie, New York
+The Honorable County Legislature, County Executive, and County Comptroller County of Erie, New York

-Dear Honorable Members, County Executive, and County Comptroller:
+Dear Honorable Members, County Executive, and County Comptroller;

-In planning and performing our audit of the basic financial statements of the County of Erie, New York (the "County") as of and for the year ended December 31, 2010 (on which we have issued our report dated June 30, 2011), in accordance with auditing standards generally accepted in the United States of America, we considered the County's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the County's internal control over financial reporting.
+In planning and performing our audit of the basic financial statements of the County of Erie, New York (the "County") as of and for the year ended December 31, 2009 (on which we have issued our report dated September 24, 2010), in accordance with auditing standards generally accepted in the United States of America, we considered the County's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the County's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the County's internal control over financial reporting.

 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses.
-However, in connection with our audit, we have identified, and included in the attached Appendix, a matter involving the County's internal control over financial reporting that we consider to be a significant deficiency under standards established by the American Institute of Certified Public Accountants.
+However, in connection with our audit, we have identified, and included in the attached Appendix, certain matters involving the County's internal control over financial reporting that we consider to be a significant deficiency under standards established by the American Institute of Certified Public Accountants.

-We have previously communicated a certain matter noted during our audit of the financial statements of the County for the year ended December 31, 2009, which we considered to be a significant deficiency, in our reports to management and those charged with governance dated September 24, 2010.
+We have previously communicated certain matters noted during our audit of the financial statements of the County for the years ended December 31, 2008, 2007 and 2006, which we considered to be a significant deficiency, in our reports to management and those charged with governance dated June 29, 2009, June 27, 2008, and June 27, 2007, respectively.
 As of the date of this report, we believe the County has not remediated this significant deficiency.
-We have outlined in the attached Appendix the previously-reported matter which we believe has not yet been remediated.
+We have outlined in the attached Appendix those previously-reported matters which we believe have not yet been remediated.

-We have also identified, and included in the attached Appendix, other deficiencies involving the County's internal control over financial reporting and other matters as of December 31, 2010 that we wish to bring to your attention.
+We have also identified, and included in the attached Appendix, other deficiencies involving the County's internal control over financial reporting and other matters as of December 31, 2009 that we wish to bring to your attention.